 PLEASE NOTE: YOU WILL BE REQUIRED TO SUBMIT DOCUMENTATION AS PROOF OF NUMBER OF PERSONS IN HOUSEHOLD.

 Household income is defined as the combined gross income of ALL persons who live in the household, whether taxable or non-taxable.
 Gross income includes, but is not limited to the total income from:

 - Wages, salaries, pensions, unemployment benefits, disability payments or workers compensation

 - Gross Income from self-employment (IRS Form 1040 Schedule C)

 - Child or spousal support

-- Interest or dividends from savings accounts, stocks, bonds, retirement accounts and capital gains.
+- Proceeds-sales price (IRS Form 1040 Schedule D), interest or dividends from savings accounts, stocks, bonds, retirement accounts

 - Rent or royalty income